 According to the IMR Report, the mini-market retail segment in Malaysia is expected to grow at a CAGR of 5.2% from 2022 to 2027 driven by the expansion of chain retailers as they continue to cater to the consumers seeking convenience and accessibility.
 Our Group is well-positioned to ride on this growth, especially by implementing our plan to expand our network of outlets in Malaysia.
 Our Group has a relatively lower outlet penetration in the northern and east coast regions of Peninsular Malaysia, as well as most of East Malaysia, as indicated by the number of households served for every outlet we operate.
 For example, as of 2022 our Group served approximately 14,800 households per outlet in the east coast of Peninsular Malaysia compared to approximately 2,500 households per outlet in the central region.
-This indicates that in addition to continuing to expand in areas which we currently have high outlet penetration rate, our Group can potentially further expand its footprint in regions with lower outlet penetration rate.
+This indicates that in addition to continuing to expand in areas which we currently have high outlet penetration rate, such as the central and southern regions of Peninsular Malaysia, our Group can potentially further expand its footprint in regions with lower outlet penetration rate.